24hourkirtan/audio-streaming-apis/pages/setup/mongo.md

 sudo nano /etc/mongodb.conf) example on stackexchange.

 > #### Warning
-> Currently the database is running in a secure environment on port 27017.
+> <div style="color:red;font-size:small;">Currently the database is running in a secure environment on port 27017.
 Since the port is not available
 > to an outside network the database is considered secure.
 If the port is exposed then authentication must
-> be enabled.
+> be enabled.</div>

 The following configuration uses the WiredTiger engine with compression.
 The data and logs